skal-chin/skal-chin/README.md

 ### About Me

 I am a Senior undergraduate at Utah State University with a major in Computer Science.
-I love learning in every area of computer science.
+I love learning about programming and all aspects of computer science.
+Some of the areas I enjoy are:

+- Web Development
+- Machine Learning
+- Computer Vision
+- Robotics

   [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=skal-chin&layout=compact&theme=vision-friendly-dark)](https://github.com/skal-chin/github-readme-stats)